 Take the seriousness out of running, and sign up for some fun or color runs.
 All about cool costumes and colorful paints, fun runs make running less about the personal bests, and more about the laughs.

 Zumba is all about high-energy, great dance music, and lots of fun.
 It’s an awesome way to work up a sweat and meet some awesome people while you’re at it.

-Swimming one of the best sports for a full body workout.
+Swimming is one of the best sports for a full-body workout.
 If you’re a total beginner, head down to a nearby pool or sports centre, and see what classes they have available.